idleberg/Bootstrap-Listr/README.md

 ### Font Awesome

 Rather than using generic icons, you can enable [Font Awesome](http://fortawesome.github.io/Font-Awesome/) for beautiful, file-specific icons.
 Note that this will require extra resources, hence increase the load time.
+You can enable Font Awesome in `listr-config.php`.

 ### Theming

 Should you decide to use [Bootswatch](http://bootswatch.com/) (or any other) themes, please note that some of these do not include the [glyphicons](http://getbootstrap.com/components/#glyphicons) used in the script.
-You can disable glyphicons in the script header or use Font Awesome icons instead.
+You can disable glyphicons in `listr-config.php`.

 ### Viewer

-To load images, videos, audio and source code into a [Bootstrap Modal](http://getbootstrap.com/javascript/#modals), you can enable the viewer in the script header.
+To load images, videos, audio and source code into a [Bootstrap Modal](http://getbootstrap.com/javascript/#modals), the viewer is enabled by default.
+You can change this in `listr-config.php`.
 The required Bootstrap JavaScript library will be added to your page automatically.

 #### Syntax Highlighter